larromba/swift-mockable/README.md

         fatalError("init(coder:) has not been implemented")
     }
 ```
-* **associatedtype**: associatedtypes are [not yet supported](https://github.com/krzysztofzablocki/Sourcery/issues/539) by Sourcery out of the box, so you must mark them as an annotation.
-In the mock they become:
+* **associatedtype**: associatedtypes are [not yet supported](https://github.com/krzysztofzablocki/Sourcery/issues/539) by Sourcery out of the box, so you must mark them as an annotation, e,g. `associatedtype = MyType` would become:

 ```
     class MockObject: Objectable {